Bay102/Bay102/README.md

 <div align="center">

- 🔭 I’m currently working on **a sports tickiting app for season ticket members**
+ 🔭 I’m currently working on **a sports app for season ticket members**

  🌱 I’m currently learning **Supabase**

 💬 Ask me about **React, Typescript, Supabase... or anything [here](https://github.com/salesp07/salesp07/issues)**

-⚡ Fun fact **I am one of the Founding 75 of the NHL Franchise, Vegas Golden Knights🏒🥅**
+⚡ Fun fact! **I am one of the Founding 75 of the NHL Franchise, Vegas Golden Knights🏒🥅**

  </div>